 We limit the discussion to terminology and constraints needed to understand the core functionality of the model.
 For clarity and brevity, in this abbreviated formulation we do not describe end of train clearance timing, trains entering and exiting in the middle of the network section, multi-track segments with crossing tracks, simultaneous meet and overtake events at sidings, and some features unique to this particular network section.
+Constraints in dispatch optimization that deal with ancillary operational activities and additional data sources are also possible.
+These could include, for example, crew on-duty time restrictions that take into account crew records for each train.

 The dispatch optimization and data reconciliation problems share the same parameters, decision variables, and constraint set for a given network topology.
-Here a specific form of the MILP is used that is based primarily on the dispatch formulation of Petersen et al. (1986) and Higgins et al. (1996), but in principle the data reconciliation problem can be posed using constraints from other optimization-based dispatching problems.
+Here a specific form of the MIP is used that is based primarily on the dispatch formulation of Petersen et al. (1986) and Higgins et al. (1996), but in principle the data reconciliation problem can be posed using constraints from other optimization-based dispatching problems.